 It is the responsibility of the attending veterinarian to monitor the health and well-being of animals in the colony.
 The decision to retire an animal from participation in scientific studies must be made by the attending veterinarian.
 It must be noted that older animals can be kept in the colony for the social structure and cohesion of the colony.
-When deemed necessary, the possibility of rehabilitation and rehoming must be explored in consultation with all relevant role-players, such as the National and Provincial Department of Agriculture, Land Reform and Rural Development, nature conservation bodies, the National and Provincial Department of Health, and animal welfare organisations.
+When deemed necessary, the possibility of rehabilitation and rehoming must be explored in consultation with all relevant role-players, such as the National and Provincial Department of Agriculture, Land Reform and

+Rural Development, nature conservation bodies, the National and Provincial Department of Health, and animal welfare organisations.
 9. Responsibility 9.1 NHREC: Registration Body for RECs and REC audits.
 Sets the norms and standards for health and health-related research involving animals.
 Determines the guidelines to facilitate the best practices for RECs.
 9.2 DRD: Custodian of the Policy.
 Provide the system and processes to support Research Ethics at the UFS.
 Provide updates on legislative requirements.
 Manage research and ethics information.
 Provide annual reporting to Management.
-9.3 SREC: Institutional Governance Body over research ethics;
+9.3 SREC: Institutional Governance Body over research ethics; processes and structures 9.4 AREC : Review research applications and handles research ethics-related complaints.
+9.5 Faculties: HODs, Supervisors, and Researchers to ensure well-formulated research applications.
+9.6 Other: Research Ethics Administrators, University Meeting Administration Department, Faculty Representatives, Chair of the AREC.

-- processes and structures - 9.4 AREC: Review research applications and handles research ethicsrelated complaints. - 9.5 Faculties: HODs, Supervisors, and Researchers to ensure wellformulated research applications. - 9.6 Other: Research Ethics Administrators, University Meeting Administration Department, Faculty Representatives, Chair of the AREC.
+10. Accountability and Authority : 10.1 Implementation: 10.1.1 DRD 10.1.2 SREC 10.1.3 AREC 10.2 Compliance: 10.2.1 DRD 10.2.2 SREC 10.2.3 AREC 10.2.4 Researchers, Students, Research Administrators 10.3 Monitoring and evaluation: 10.3.1 Deputy Vice-Chancellor : Research and Internationalisation 10.3.2 Senior Director: Research and Development 10.4 Development/review: This procedure was developed by the task team comprised of 10.4 Development/review. nominees from relevant Faculties within the institution.
+Then reviewed by: 10.4.1 The UFS AREC 10.4.1 The UFS AREC 10.4.2 Deans of Faculties 10.4.2 Deans of Faculties 10.4.3 Stakeholders of the UFS 10.4.4 Senate Research Ethics Committee TOTAL COMMISSION ENTIRE COMMISSION 10.5 Approval authority: 10.5 This procedure shall be approved by the Senate Research Ethics Committee of the UFS, which is a standing committee of Senate at the UFS.
+10.6 Interpretation and advice: 10.6 Nothing in this procedure document should be interpreted as relieving a UFS academic or support staff member(s), undergraduate or postgraduate 1 student(s), postdoctoral fellow(s) or (senior)

-10. Accountability and Authority 10.1 Implementation: 10.1 DRD 10.2 SREC 10.3 AREC 10.2 Compliance: 10.2.1 DRD 10.2.2 SREC 10.2.3 AREC 10.2.4 Researchers, Students, Research Administrators 10.3 Monitoring and evaluation: 10.3.1 Deputy Vice-Chancellor : Research and Internationalization 10.3.2 Senior Director: Research and Development 10.4 Development/review: This guide was developed by the task team comprised of • nominees from relevant Faculties within the institution.
-Then reviewed by: 10.4.1 The UFS AREC 10.4.2 Deans of Faculties 10.4.3 Stakeholders of the UFS 10.4.4 Senate Research Ethics Committee 10.5 Approval authority: 10.5 This guideline shall be approved by the Senate Research Ethics Committee of the UFS , which is a standing committee of Senate at the UFS .
-10.6 Interpretation and advice: 10.6 Nothing in this guideline document should be 10.0 interpretation and advice. interpreted as relieving a UFS academic or support staff member(s), undergraduate or postgraduate student(s), postdoctoral fellow(s) or (senior) researcher associate(s) of any obligations acquired as a result of membership of a professional or other association.
-However, adherence to a professional code of ethics does not in itself override the obligation to observe this guideline and the relevant protocols on ethics.
-A section indicating who is responsible for the interpretation and advice on the guideline must be included and, if applicable, must also indicate how this body or person derives its/his/her authority, whether by delegation or otherwise.
+researcher associate(s) of any obligations acquired as a result of membership of a professional or other association.
+However, adherence to a professional code of ethics does not in itself override the obligation to observe this procedure and the relevant protocols on ethics.
+A section indicating who is responsible for the interpretation and advice on the procedure must be included and, if applicable, must also indicate how this body or person derives its/his/her authority, whether by delegation or otherwise.